hingfirewatch/P3I-HING/docs/Project Documentation.md

 \

 ## Functional Requirements

+1. **Data Safeguarding Requirements**
-1. Data fed through the solution may require safeguarding such a weather data collected by federal systems.
+    - Data fed through the solution may require safeguarding, such as weather data collected by federal systems.

-  - Confidentiality: Medium
+    - **Confidentiality:** Medium

-  - Some data collected is restricted to project-only usage and is limited by fetch limitations.
+    - Some data collected is restricted to project-only usage and may be subject to fetch limitations.

+2. **API Key Security**
-2.These can involve API keys that will need to be hidden or obfuscated.
+    - These systems may involve API keys that must be hidden or obfuscated.

-  - NOTE: API keys or tokens are likened to an identifier used to authenticate requests to a service or database.
+    - **NOTE:** API keys or tokens act as identifiers used to authenticate requests to a service or database.

+3. **Hosting Requirements and Access Control**
+    - The web solution will require internet access:
+        - If hosted via a third-party cloud provider
-3. The web solution will require access to the internet (if hosted by a third-party cloud) or a system that will require security and access controls if self-hosted.
+        - Or hosted internally on a system requiring proper security and access controls
+    - **Integrity:** High

-  - Integrity: High, Availability: High
+    - **Availability:** High

-  - For third-party hosting, there will be contractual agreements regarding the sensitivity of data and its handling of the data.
+    - For third-party hosting, contractual agreements will govern data sensitivity and handling procedures.

-  - Self-hosting will require controls over the network, system security, physical controls, and technical support.
+4. **Self-Hosting Considerations**
+    - Self-hosted deployments will require:
+        - Network and firewall configuration
+        - System security and updates
+        - Physical access control
+        - Ongoing technical support

+5. **Interagency Communication & Notifications**
-4. Both will require communication with federal, state, and third parties with API key access and implementation of current and future technologies.
+    - Communication will involve federal, state, and third-party actors who use and manage API key access.

-  - Additional alerts and notifications in the system can be manipulated and created through the interactive alert form on the web solution.
+    - Additional alerts and notifications can be triggered through an interactive web form.

-  - This feature can be locked to users registered within the software solution.
+    - This alerting system can be restricted to registered users within the platform.

 \
 \